mahmood199/FlipItOptimisation/README.md

 1) Realtime dynamic leaderboard for best time
 2) Google Authentication
 3) Personal best time for every use ron their device
-4) *I hope to put this on play store by April 2021*